-- COVID-19 Vaccine Distribution Timeline
+- COVID-19 Vaccine Appointment and Distribution Timeline

 - City of Springfield COVID-19 (Coronavirus) Situational Timeline

 - Health and Human Service COVID-19 (Coronavirus) Statistical Information